cmu-db/15721-s24-cache1/docs/proposal.md

 - Storage Client
 - Storage Node
     - Storage Manager
-    - Cache
+      - DataStore Cache
+        - Replacer (LRU, LRU-K)
+        - DataStore
+          - MemDiskStore --> File system
+          - SqliteStore --> SQLite
       - Storage Reader
+        - S3 Reader (Read from S3)
+        - Mock S3 Reader (Read from file system)

 The Storage Client resides in the compute node, where it establishes connections with the executors from the execution engine.
 The Storage Manager orchestrates requests from the compute node and then directs them to either the cache or the Storage Reader.
-The cache works by recording the access timestamp and make evictions of the cached elements, and we plan to use embedded databases such as RocksDB or Redis as our cache.
-For the cache policy, we plan to incorporate common policies such as LRU-K, LFU, etc. The Storage Reader includes several APIs for reading from different storage systems such as Amazon S3, Microsoft Azure Blob, and the local file system.
+The cache works by recording the access timestamp and making evictions of the cached elements, and we plan to use embedded databases such as RocksDB or Redis as our cache.
+For the cache policy, we plan to incorporate common policies such as LRU-K. The Storage Reader includes several APIs for reading from different storage systems such as Amazon S3 and the local file system.

 The workflow of the I/O service is as follows.
 Initially, the execution engine invokes the API exposed by the I/O service.
-The Storage Client will then contact the catalog to retrieve the corresponding physical location based on the logical columns (TBD).
-Next, the Storage Client transmits the requests using HTTP to the Storage Node.
+The Storage Client will then contact the catalog to retrieve the corresponding physical location based on the logical columns (update: After discussing with the other I/O service team, we used a hashmap to mimic the behavior of catalog for sake of time).
+Next, the Storage Client transmits the requests via HTTP to the Storage Node.
 The Storage Manager then verifies whether the data is already present on the local disk by consulting the cache.

-This cache includes a mapping where the key represents the file's physical location in S3, and the value denotes the physical location on the local disk.
+We design two levels of cache.
+One sits in the memory for small files fast retrieval, and the other uses disk as storage for caching large files.
+The latter includes a mapping where the key represents the file's physical location in S3, and the value denotes the physical location on the local disk.
 If the data is found, it is directly returned to the Storage Client.
 Otherwise, the Storage Reader reads the data from the underlying storage and updates the cache.
-Finally, the Parquet file is decoded in the Storage Client, and the resulting stream is returned to the execution engine.
+Finally, the Parquet file is decoded in the Storage Client, and the resulting record batch stream is returned to the execution engine.

 ## Design Rationale